Photo gallery

 £276.00

-Betula pendula, or the Common Silver Birch tree, is native to the UK and has white bark which develops diamond shaped cracks towards the base as it matures.
-This tree is also known as “The Lady of the Woods”, due to its graceful and slender appearance.
+Betula pendula, or the Common Silver Birch tree, is native to the UK and has white bark that develops diamond-shaped cracks towards the base as it matures.
+Due to its graceful and slender appearance, this tree is also known as “The Lady of the Woods.”

-This large and vigorous birch tree grows well on most soils but is not well suited to areas where the soil becomes compacted.
-At Barcham we stock Betula pendula as both a multi-stem and single trunk tree.
+This large and vigorous Silver Birch tree grows well on most soils but is not well-suited to areas with compacted soil.
+At Barcham, we stock Betula pendula as a multi-stem and single-trunk tree.

-The multi-stem specimen we supply are true coppices, rather than 3 or 4 plants in a pot.
-This is something to be wary of; multiple trees grown to form a multi-stem are unlikely to thrive in the long term.
+The multi-stem specimens we supply are true coppices rather than three or four plants in a pot.
+Be wary of this, as multiple trees grown to form a multi-stem are unlikely to thrive long-term.

 Multi-stemmed birch trees are particularly useful in exposed conditions, as the centre of gravity is much lower to the ground, which reduces the likelihood of physical damage from the whipping of the stems in the wind.

-Betula pendula is a true woodland tree which requires plenty of space to grow; it is suitable for parklands and large gardens and is especially suited to schemes which are aiming for an ornamental feel with a native focus.
+Betula pendula is a true woodland tree which requires plenty of space to grow; it is suitable for parklands and extensive gardens and is especially suited to schemes which aim for an ornamental feel with a native focus.

-If you require a smaller Silver Birch, we do produce a couple of extremely weeping clones which are more suited to smaller gardens, such as Betula pendula Youngii.
+If you require a smaller Silver Birch, we produce a couple of extremely weeping clones, such as Betula pendula Youngii, which are more suited to smaller gardens.

 Mature height: 7-12m